BenchmarkSpace/docker-petalinux2/README.md

           $ xhost + 127.0.0.1 ; <- YOUR NETWORK IP HERE, OR REMOTE IP HOST

+   ### SSH
-- If you are accessing remotely to the machine running the Docker container via ssh, you need to enable trusted X11 forwarding with the `-Y` flag:
+If you are accessing remotely to the machine running the Docker container via ssh, you need to enable trusted X11 forwarding with the `-Y` flag:

       $ ssh user@host -Y

-Now you can try it:
+### Now you can try it:

     user@host:/path/to/petalinux_project$ /path/to/petalin2.sh
     petalinux2@host:/path/to/petalinux_project# vivado